 - Failure to secure a facility

 These conditions may be evidence of negligence and lead to the facility being held responsible.

 Who Can Be Held Liable For Nursing Home Abuse And Neglect?

 Individual staff members who abuse or neglect a patient may be held legally responsible.
 However, these may not be the best individuals to pursue legal action due to their limited personal resources.
 Abuse and neglect are often systemic problems owing to the nursing home’s negligence.
 For instance, failure to properly screen employees or adopt reasonable safety policies could render the facility liable after an injury.

-How Do I Hold A Nursing Home Liable?
+How Do I Hold A Nursing Home Liable in Chicago?